Please feel free to comment on my review.

 This is ‘The E-Space Trilogy’!
 These were three adventures set in a pocket universe during the seventh and final season of Tom Baker’s era in ‘Doctor Who’.
 It introduced new companion Matthew Waterhouse as Adric and was the last to feature Lalla Ward’s Romana and K-9 (voiced by John Leeson).

 I enjoyed watching ‘The E-Space Trilogy’ when I saw it on DVD.
-Now it’s become ‘The E-Space Quadrilogy’ with ‘The Invasion of E-Space’.
+It’s become more ‘The E-Space Season’ with ‘The Invasion of E-Space’ in it.
 I was intrigued by how things had changed in ‘Doctor Who’ during the 1980s, since Season 18 is where the show started reformatting itself with radical changes.

 ‘Full Circle’ is a great first story, starting ‘The-E-Space Trilogy’ very well.
 The Doctor, Romana and K-9 are summoned back to Gallifrey.
 But on their way, the TARDIS slips through a Charged Vacuum Emboitment (CVE) into E-Space.

 They end up on the planet Alazarius, where they meet a boy named Adric and they face the menace of the Marshman, as Mistfall begins.
 Will the Doctor and Romana find a way back to their universe?